Hammerfest Airport

 📖 Plain English Explanation:

-Conditions will gradually change to become: Winds from the West-Southwest (240°) at 15 kt.
+Temporary conditions (lasting less than an hour at a time) may include: Winds from the North-Northwest (330°) at 15 kt.
+Gusts up to 25 kt are expected.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Visibility